 The longer the period from sowing to emergence, the greater the risk of plant damage by mice, birds, and pathogens.
 Therefore, it is best to choose not late but not very early sowing dates.

-Use EOS Crop Monitoring to help identify the best time for planting sunflower.
+Use EOSDA Crop Monitoring to help identify the best time for planting sunflower.

 Before planting sunflower, it’s necessary to carry out seed treatment to protect the seeds and seedlings from diseases and pests.
 It will help to obtain healthy seedlings and ensure their uniform distribution over the field to result in high yields.